Where

 What to expect

-Trailblazing wineries full of character; art, both ancient and new; friendly, salt of the earth locals set within rugged, mountainous bushland freckled with billabongs and gum trees.
+Trailblazing wineries full of character.
+Art, both ancient and new.
+Friendly, salt-of-the-earth locals.
+And a setting within rugged, mountainous bushland dotted with billabongs and gum trees.

 The experience